 NATIONAL BUTTERMILK BISCUIT DAY

 National Buttermilk Biscuit Day is observed each year in the United States on May 14.
-This is a food holiday celebrates the delicious biscuit.
+This food holiday celebrates the delicious biscuit.

 Before the American Civil War, biscuits emerged as an inexpensive addition to meals.
 This sturdier bread product soon became popular as people realized it absorbed the gravy on their plate better than plain bread.
 Soon a new family favorite, biscuits and gravy, was created.